jonbnewman/mobx-store-provider/README.md

 export default AppStore;
 ```

+In the context of _mobx-store-provider_, this is referred to as a `store`.
 This is what your application and components use for state and state-related actions.

 If you are new to _mobx-state-tree_, it is recommended you read through the [_mobx-state-tree_ documentation](https://mobx-state-tree.js.org).